jonbnewman/mobx-store-provider/docs/testing.md

 export default observer(UserForm);
 ```

-By testing the form and its submit action above, we are testing the `AppStore` and its actions as well.
+It is important to note that by testing the form and its submit action above, we are testing the `AppStore` and its actions as well.
+You can of course create tests for the store by itself as well.

 ```javascript
 // AppStore.js (Our main/root mobx-state-tree store/model)